 If you’re finding it hard to keep up with your mortgage payments, you may be able to apply to your lender for a payment holiday.
 This is a short-term option to relieve immediate pressure on your finances.
 However, you will still be charged interest during a payment holiday which will be added on to the total cost of your loan.

 Lenders are typically offering payment breaks of up to three months and you will need to arrange this directly with them.
 To apply for a mortgage holiday it's best to do it online if you can, as phone lines are likely to be very busy.
-There is more information about this option on the Money Saving Expert website.

 Council tax holidays or reduction